dupunkto/oblikvo/README.md

 These are used for defining data sent back and forth between the server and client.

+- `JoinPayload`: some data for rendering the lobby.
-- `InitialPayload`: the world state as pushed to the clients when they first connect.
+- `StartPayload`: the world state as pushed to the clients when they first connect.
 - `UpdatePayload`: the world state pushed to the clients every tick (60 times per second).
 If this seems inefficient, that's because it is :)
 - `Entity`: positional and movement data for an entity, contained within the `Payload` object.
 - `Block`: the positional and color data for a block, also contained within the `Payload` object.